mblakele/threx/README.md

 When Threx detects that a forest has a large number of deleted fragments, and could recover significant disk space by merging, it starts a merge.

+Threx logs various messages as it checks the database and its forests.

+You may notice that Threx sometimes turns reindexing on and off in quick succession.
+This is normal.
+Threx is slowing down reindexing, tapping on the breaks so that ongoing merges have a chance to relieve the shortage of disk space.

 Reporting
 ---